-Introduced gene and modified trait B. pertussis toxins have been modified or deleted as below: Modification of pertussis toxin; PTX gene - removal of toxicity Replacement of ampG gene - 100-fold reduction of tracheal cytotoxin (TCT) production • Deletion of dermonecrotic toxin; DNT gene - no production of DNT Principle purpose The proposed trial is a Phase 2b study designed to assess the immunological response and safety profile of the single dose of BPZE1 with and without the standard tetanus, diphtheria and pertussis vaccine in healthy school age children.
+Introduced gene and B. pertussis toxins have been modified or deleted as below: modified trait Modification of pertussis toxin; PTX gene - removal of toxicity Replacement of ampG gene - 100-fold reduction of tracheal cytotoxin (TCT) production Deletion of dermonecrotic toxin; DNT gene - no production of DNT Principle purpose The proposed trial is a Phase 2b study designed to assess the immunological response and safety profile of the single dose of BPZE1 with and without the standard tetanus, diphtheria and pertussis vaccine in healthy school age children.
 Previous clinical trials Several clinical trials have been completed in healthy adults.
-Details of the trials are summarised below: Phase 1: Safety and immunogenicity; January 2012 (NCT0118512) Phase 1b: Testing higher dose; December 2017 (NCT02453048) Phase 2a: Dose response; May 2020 (NCT03541499) Phase 2b: Multiple doses; June 2020 (NCT03942406) Proposed locations This clinical trial would be conducted within clinical trial sites in Australia.
+Details of the trial are summarised below: Phase 1: Safety and immunogenicity; January 2012 (NCT0118512) Phase 1b: Testing higher dose; December 2017 (NCT02453048) Phase 2a: Dose response; May 2020 (NCT03541499) Phase 2b: Multiple doses; June 2020 (NCT03942406) Proposed locations This clinical trial would be conducted within clinical trial sites in Australia.
 The number of sites and specific locations are yet to be determined.
-Proposed limits and controls
+Proposed limits and controls The GMO would be administered to trial participants within a suitable medical facility.
+Number of participants would be restricted (~300 participants).
+Storage areas within clinical facilities would be limited to authorised personnel.
+Staff handling the GMO would be trained and wear personal protective equipment.
+Waste that may contain the GMO during administration would be disposed of as infectious material (i.e. via the clinical waste stream).
+Participants with frequent contact with children younger than 6 months of age; participants who live in the same household with individuals with known immunodeficiency; or individuals on immunosuppressant therapy would be excluded from the trial.
+Import, transport and storage of the GMO would be carried out in accordance with the OGTR's Guidelines for the Transport, Storage and Disposal of GMOs.